• Home

 Ceres: What do you get when a couple of alums from Eleven Madison Park start a pizza joint.
 Excellent pies and huge line ups, Worth the wait!

 4 Charles Prime Rib: I seriously wish you good luck on getting a reservation but it's worth the effort!
-The burger has been known to the best in NY are anywhere.
+The burger has been known to the best in NY or anywhere.

-Loring Place: Chef Dan Kluger formerly from ABC Kitchen opened this hot spot in the Greenwich Village/NYU area.
+Loring Place: Chef Dan Kluger formerly from ABC Kitchen opened this space in the Greenwich Village/NYU area.
 I sat at the bar – lively, fun and great crowd.
 The assortment of cookies for dessert were excellent.
-Yes that was John Legend and Chrissy Teigen at the back table.

-The Dutch: A jewel of a spot – cant miss in Nolita.
-When Esquire says it's one of the 40 most importanret restaurants of the decade - they ain't lyin'.
-I prefer sitting on their sidewalk patio.
+The Dutch: When Esquire says it's one of the 40 most important restaurants of the decade - they ain't lyin'.
+On a nice day I prefer sitting on their sidewalk patio.

 Lilia: When visiting NYC its almost essential to go to Brooklyn and this is the place to hit up.
 I can't glow enough about Lilia.
 Michelin winning Chef Missy Robbins is a genius.
 Good luck getting a table.
 Go here!!

-Carbone: So New York!
-Don't bother Amal and George while they dine.
-Say the words, "I was at Carbone" and it will give you instant street credit.
+Carbone: Say the words, "I was at Carbone" and it will give you instant street credit.

 Balthazar: You absolutely can not go wrong here.
 A french bistro that gets it.
 If you are dining alone they greet you with a flute of champagne.
-Located in Soho this has always been a favorite stop for me.
+Located in Soho this has always been a favorite stop for me for Brunch or Dinner.

-One White Street: Love this place.
+One White Street: Love this place located in Tribeca.
 Sitting outside at the white table cloth tables is quintessentially New York.

-Upland: Just walking into this place you know its going to be good.
+Upland: Just walking into this place you know it's going to be good.
 It does not disappoint.
 One of my faves.
 In the Nomad part of town.
+No luck getting the table you originally wanted?
+Then go here - usually quite accessible.

 Cafe Commerce: Worth a venture up to the Upper East Side.
 Vibrant room and stay for the dessert.
 You will not regret.